-Freelancers are found in project posting sites like Upwork, Craigslist, and even in Facebook groups.
+Find freelancers on project posting sites like Upwork, Fiverr, and even in Facebook groups.
 These Facebook groups typically have many freelancers posting premade evergreen content or headline ideas.
 Depending on the length of the article, whether they’re optimizing it for search engine optimization (SEO) or if the pictures are included will determine the price you’ll pay for content.

 After purchasing content from a freelancer or having them create it for you, you’ll then post this content to your own blog or website as your own.
 A 300-word blog post can sell for anywhere between $20 and $300.
 The more expensive posts are typically recipes with high quality images.

 Most of the time, you will have to go through the freelancer’s article to make minor edits or to add your voice.
 After all, these are ghostwritten articles, so you want it to sound like you.
 A ghost written article just means that it’s written by someone else and you put your name on it.
 Some of the most famous content creators and authors actually use ghostwritten content, but many won’t admit it.